Injuries in Apartments, Hotels, and Dangerous Buildings

 The law has a long-standing doctrine called the “attractive nuisance doctrine.”
 An attractive nuisance is an artificial condition on a property that makes it more likely someone will trespass on the land.
 Most of these cases involve children being drawn to a swimming pool or other attraction on the property.
 It is important to remember that this exception to the general rule that landowners owe no duty to a Trespasser only applies to artificial conditions.
 It doesn’t apply, for instance, to a cliff or a natural pond used as a swimming hole.

 If your child has been injured as a result of an artificial condition of the property of someone else, please contact our Austin Premises Liability Lawyers for a free, no-obligation consultation.

 Employees and Premises Liability Law in Texas

 The Texas Supreme Court held that an employer does not owe an employee a duty to warn or protect the employee from dangers that were obvious or that the employee clearly saw as a danger.
-The Court did state, however, that their ruling does not prevent an employee from suing for injuries arising from a danger the employer was aware of – or should of been aware of – but, that the employee was unaware of.
-It should be noted that Kroger did not subscribe to the Texas Worker’s Compensation system, which would of been Austin’s exclusive remedy had Kroger so elected.
+The Court did state, however, that their ruling does not prevent an employee from suing for injuries arising from a danger the employer was aware of – or should have been aware of – but, that the employee was unaware of.
+It should be noted that Kroger did not subscribe to the Texas Worker’s Compensation system, which would have been Austin’s exclusive remedy had Kroger so elected.

 Austin Premises Liability Lawyers are here to help!

 We understand the sometimes complicated laws of when a landowner is responsible for the injuries when someone is injured on their property.
 We will talk with you and uncover the facts of what happened and carefully evaluate whether the landowner failed to protect you while you were on their land.
 We have experienced Austin Premises Liability Lawyers on hand to evaluate your case right now.
-As always, we provide confidential, cost free case evaluations!
+As always, we provide confidential, cost-free case evaluations!
 Contact us now!